- Public Law - welfare, discrimination, local government, community care, housing

 - Education Law

-Sarah's experience covers the appellate courts at all levels including the Supreme Court as well as planning inquiries.
-She specialises in High Court work acting for claimants and public bodies alike.
-Notable clients of hers include the Equalities and Human Rights Commission, Mayor of London and a number of London Boroughs.
+Her experience covers the appellate courts at all levels including the Supreme Court.
+She also regularly appears at planning and enforcement inquiries.
+Sarah specialises in High Court/JR work acting for claimants and public bodies alike.
+Notable clients of hers include the Equalities and Human Rights Commission, Mayor of London, Friends of the Earth and Shelter.

-As a member of the Attorney General's Panel Sarah is regularly instructed by the Government.
+As a member of the Attorney General's C Panel Sarah is regularly instructed by the Government.
 Sarah is a member of the EHRC Panel of Counsel.
 She is committed to publicly funded work and in appropriate cases acts pro bono.